idsia-robotics/mutual_gaze_detector/README.md

 ### Host System Software Requirements
 The code in this repository has been developed and tested with a machine running:
-* Ubuntu 22.04 LTS
+* Ubuntu 22.04 LTS (Kernel Version: 6.1.0-1013-oem)
-* Kernel Version: 6.1.0-1013-oem
 * ROS2 Humble
 * Python 3.10.12

-Therefore these are considered to be the software requirements.
+Therefore these are to be considered the software requirements.
+The kernel version is provided only for reference, the specific number is not mandatory as it should not hinder the code execution.

 ### Installation Guide
 #### ROS2 General Installation